 - fresh lemon

 - Rinse and pat dry swordfish with paper towel.
-Season with 1 tbsp olive oil, salt and pepper on both sides.
+Season with 1 tablespoon olive oil, salt and pepper on both sides.

 - Wash asparagus in cold running water, then trim the bottoms.
-Season with 1 tsp oil, salt, pepper and oregano.
+Season with 1 teaspoon oil, salt, pepper and oregano.
 Cook alongside the swordfish.

 - Melt butter in cast iron griddle over medium-high heat.
 Add swordfish and asparagus, cook in batches if you need to but a medium size griddle should fit everything.
 Sear swordfish steaks until browned on each side and just cooked through, about 4-6 minutes on each side or until internal temperature registers 135F degrees for medium or 145F degrees for well done.